-Provides a list of possible destinations to which the selected item can be sent.
+Provides a list of possible destinations to which the selected clip can be sent.
 Possible destinations are:

-- the user's default bin - the user's default playlist (only available for a clip) - any target destination visible on the GigE network that has been defined in the Remote Installer (CleanEdit targets, Avid targets, Final Cut Pro targets, File targets, EVS servers targets). - any target that has been defined in the connected Xsquare. - the default archive target.
+- the user's default bin - · the user's default playlist - any target destination visible on the GigE network that has been defined in the Remote Installer (CleanEdit targets, Avid targets, Final Cut Pro targets, File targets, EVS servers targets). - any target that has been defined in the connected Xsquare (CleanEdit targets, Avid targets, Final Cut Pro targets, Adobe targets, File targets, EVS servers targets). - the default archive target. - Avid catalogs (tagets based on Xsquare templates and defined from the Remote Installer).

-See section "Transferring Media" on page 101.
+See section "Transferring Media" on page 109.